wiremock/wiremock.org/_site/docs/proxying.md

 #### Security concerns

-Acting as a man in the middle for HTTPS traffic has to be done at your own risk.
+Acting as a "man in the middle" for HTTPS traffic introduces risk.
-Whilst best efforts have been taken to reduce your risk, you should be aware you are granting WireMock unencrypted access to all HTTPS traffic proxied via WireMock, and that as part of its normal operation WireMock may store that traffic, in memory or on the file system, or print it to the console.
+Whilst best efforts have been taken to reduce your risk, you should be aware you are granting WireMock unencrypted access to all HTTPS traffic proxied using WireMock, and that as part of its normal operation WireMock may store that traffic, in memory or on the file system, or print it to the console.
 If you choose to trust the root CA certificate WireMock is using, or you choose to bypass HTTPS verification for some or all target servers, you should understand the risk involved.